-More than 100 migrant kids moved back to troubled facility
+Acting head of border agency steps down

+John Sanders said in a message to CBP employees Tuesday that he would resign on July 5.

+CBP is the agency that apprehends and first detains migrant parents and children crossing the U.S.-Mexico border.
+Lawyers who visited CBP facilities last week described squalid conditions: inadequate food, lack of medical care, and children trying to care for toddlers.

-HOUSTON (AP) — U.S. government officials say they've moved more than 100 kids back to a remote border facility where lawyers reported detained children were caring for each other and had inadequate food, water, and sanitation.
+U.S. government officials say they've moved more than 100 kids back to a remote border facility where lawyers reported those poor conditions.

 An official from U.S. Customs and Border Protection said Tuesday that the "majority" of the roughly 300 children detained at Clint, Texas, last week have been placed in facilities operated by the Office of Refugee Resettlement.